dancer1325/go-ethereum/docs/fundamentals/databases.md

 description: Overview of Geth's database architecture
 ---

-Since v1.9.0, Geth has divided its database into two parts.
-Recent blocks and state data are kept in quick-access storage, but older blocks and receipts ("ancients") are stored in a "freezer" database.
-The point of this separation is to minimize the dependency on expensive, sensitive SSDs, and instead push the less frequently-accessed data into a database that can be supported by cheaper and more durable drives.
-Storing less data in the faster LevelDB database also enables faster compactions and improves the database performance by allowing more state trie nodes to be held in active memory for a given cache-size.
+Since v1.9.0, Geth has divided its database into two parts
+* Recent blocks and state data are kept in quick-access storage, but older blocks and receipts ("ancients") are stored in a "freezer" database
+* The point of this separation is to minimize the dependency on expensive, sensitive SSDs, and instead push the less frequently-accessed data into a database that can be supported by cheaper and more durable drives
+* Storing less data in the faster LevelDB database also enables faster compactions and improves the database performance by allowing more state trie nodes to be held in active memory for a given cache-size.

 ## Recent blocks